Instructor’s guide

 Motivation

-Special features of Julia
+Special features in Julia

 Developing in Julia